marceldobehere/Goofy-SSH/README.md

 # Goofy Websocket SSH
-A tool that lets you ssh into a server using a websocket, incase port 22 is blocked.
+A tool that lets you ssh into a server using a websocket, in case port 22 is blocked on your network.

 It essentially launches a local mini proxy that redirects tcp traffic over the websocket.